Get access to everything we publish when you sign up for Outside+ Join today!.

 Is bread a vegan food?

-Not usually.
 Many of the breads sold in grocery stores contain non-vegan ingredients, including milk, eggs, honey, shortening or whey, not to mention sodium stearyl lactylate, glycerides, emulsifiers, natural flavorings, artificial flavorings and lactase, all of which may be derived from animals.
 Vegans often have better luck at bakeries but still need to ask if the bread pans are greased with animal fat.
 If you like to bake, you can make your own bread.
 But if that doesn’t interest you, try Rudis Organic, Natures Path or Brownberry; they all produce vegan breads available nationwide.

 Try making your own healthy bread at home.
 Here are a few recipes: